©2020 William A. Lasher

 “Oh, they’re wonderful, captain.
 I’m quite pleased to have them.”

-“A gang of them managed to hijack two airships.
-We had a bit of a problem with them over the high seas.”
+“A gang of them managed to hijack two of our airships.”

 “Dr. Jafata told me all about it, and I must say I’m rather surprised.
 I’ve had Nevin and Audrey for over three years now, and I’ve never had a problem.”